slawekzachcial/gha-token/README.md

 The goal of this tool is to leverage GitHub App identity and permissions to interact with GitHub repositories and API.
 The tool does not require any webhook endpoint - just a GitHub App created in Settings.
-In order to generate installation tokens the App also need to be installed in one or more repositories.
+In order to generate installation tokens the App also needs to be installed in one or more repositories.

 For more information about GitHub App check out [the documentation](https://developer.github.com/apps/about-apps/).